osmosis-diffusion/osmosis-diffusion-code/README.md

 ## RGBD Prior

-In the course of this research, an unconditional Diffusion Probabilistic Model (DDPM) is trained, based on [improved-diffusion](https://github.com/openai/guided-diffusion) and [guided-diffusion](https://github.com/openai/guided-diffusion).
+In the course of this research, an unconditional Diffusion Probabilistic Model (DDPM) is trained on RGBD (color image and depth map) data.
+The training follows [improved-diffusion](https://github.com/openai/guided-diffusion) and [guided-diffusion](https://github.com/openai/guided-diffusion).
 To adapt the model for RGBD data (instead of RGB), we made specific modifications by adjusting the UNet input layer to handle 4 channels and the output layers to generate 8 channels.

 <!--We initialize the model by a pre-trained unconditional DDPM on ImageNet, provided by [guided-diffusion](https://github.com/openai/guided-diffusion)-->